 When a parent abducts their own child, the child’s other parent may not know how to work to bring their child home.
 There are civil and criminal remedies that parents in this difficult situation may pursue, though the appropriateness of each should be assessed on a case-by-case basis.

 Through the criminal courts a parent may be arrested on kidnapping charges if they are in violation of their child custody order or agreement.
 Through the civil courts a parent may seek to have their child’s other parent’s rights terminated due to their act of abduction.
 Through all legal processes, courts will look to protect the child’s interests and welfare when they impose changes to the child’s custody plan.

 Although child custody matters can become emotional, no parent has the right to kidnap their own child.
-Before matters become unworkable, parents are encouraged to discuss their custody and family law rights to prevent serious child custody issues like abduction from occurring.
+Before matters become unworkable, parents are encouraged to discuss their custody and family law rights with a Chandler family law attorney to prevent serious child custody issues like abduction from occurring.